12 Ghosts - Grim & Mild

 Benji Carr's career as a writer began when he was 16.
 The managing editor of his hometown newspaper sat him down for a talk, gave him a camera and a notepad.
 She told him to just ask everyone questions and record whatever they say.
 Since then, he's been a collector of stories, someone who shares information and attempts to connect people through the joy and empathy that language can inspire.

 Benji's work has taken him in a variety of directions.
 He's worked as an editor for newspapers, CNN and the Department of Defense.
 He's taken the stage at national storytelling shows like The Moth and Listen to Your Mother.
 His plays have been staged in Atlanta and Off Off Broadway.
 He's performed improv comedy and taken the stage as Tiny Tim.
 He has written opinion pieces for The Guardian.
 He runs a literary journal intent on showcasing diverse voices.
-And he's written copy for bail bonds companies and nonprofits seeking to help communities.
+And he's written copy for national clothing brands, bail bonds companies and nonprofits seeking to help communities.